 Course content includes -

-2. Types of facilities serving older adults
+2. Types of facilities and settings serving older adults

-3. Three main types of programming: vocational therapeutic and social
+3. Three main types of programming: vocational, therapeutic, and social